 Clara is a cosmopolitan product of the French city of Marseille.
 Driven by an intense desire to understand her surroundings, she is always looking at new ways to make local realities intersect with technical models and approaches.
 Her optimism guides her in her constant search for solutions.
 While conflict is inevitable, she is convinced there is no conflict that cannot be resolved.
 Her areas of interests include community reconciliation, track II mediation and transitional justice.

 Over the past few years, Clara has developed a solid understanding of peacebuilding approaches.
-Prior to starting her journey with Peace Paradigms, she previously worked with Concordis International, a British peacebuilding NGO, and with Sanad for Peacebuilding, a leading local peacebuilding NGO in Iraq.
+Prior to starting her journey with Peace Paradigms when it was established, she previously worked with Concordis International, a British peacebuilding NGO, and with Sanad for Peacebuilding, a leading local peacebuilding NGO in Iraq.
 Before moving and starting to work in Iraq, she lived in Cairo, Egypt, where she did an intensive Arabic study.
 She holds a master's degree in Conflicts and Development Studies from the French political sciences school Sciences Po Lille.
 She is fluent in English and French and has a working knowledge of Arabic and Spanish.

 Ali is a Programs Advisor with Peace Paradigms.
 He is also a blogger advocating for a better community, human rights, and the United Nations' sustainable development goals, and countering hate speech, misinformation, and disinformation on social media.